“Or… just write me a check, genau? Like a normal person.”

 Ekster shook his head.
 “It’s Paros marble.
 We have no idea where the statue was made.
 Besides, this damage was relatively new.”

-The two last questions, obviously directed at Åke, were met with an oblivious look.
+The last two questions, directed at Åke, were met with an oblivious look.

 “You’re asking moi?
 I know balls about all that ancient shit.”